Linaro/documentation/Reference-Platform/Platforms/IoT/PreviousReleases/README.md

 ## Choose your Release

-There are no previous IoT Edition releases for the Reference Platform
+There are no previous IoT Edition Reference Platform releases